-OVERVIEW: This foundation of the telecom mogul Robert Hale does most of its grantmaking in Boston and its surrounding areas.
-Hale and his wife Karen have interests in health, human services, the environment, and more.
-In recent years, the foundation has given as high as a couple of million annually, and as low as around $550,000.
+OVERVIEW: The New Breeze Foundation is the foundation of the telecom mogul Robert Hale and does most of its grantmaking in Boston and its surrounding areas.
+Hale and his wife Karen have interests in health, human services, education, youth, and the environment.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)